MiaadTeam/lesan/pages/src/delete_one_fn.md

 In our example, we have to check the `embedded` list of `users` in the `cities` where the user lives, as well as the list of `users` in the `country` belonging to that user.

+You can find full example [here](https://raw.githubusercontent.com/MiaadTeam/lesan/main/examples/document/09-1-deleteOne.ts) and test the `deleteOne` method in local computer.

 bfore execut `main` → `user` → `deleteUser`:
 ![15-0-before-execute-delete-user](https://github.com/MiaadTeam/lesan/assets/6236123/681173da-9fc0-4c81-930a-12c63ded6228)